Net5F/AmalgamEngine/README.md

 ## The Amalgam Engine
 #### An engine for creating virtual worlds.
+This engine aims to make it easy to create

 ## Status
 (Once things are more ready for outside developers, I'll link the trello.)